AyrA/Bitmessage/README.md

 and use the bitmessage network to merely transport your objects to other clients.

 Encrypted messages in bitmessage have no special format and are just binary data.
-Nothing stops you from sending unencrypted data over the network if you want to.
+Nothing stops you from sending unencrypted data over the network if you want to or use a custom format.

+Additionally, bitmessage clients are supposed to relay objects unknown to them.
+This means you can invent your own object types.

 # Native functions